Kane Tanaka: Personal life

-Tanaka was born as Kane Ota (太田 カ子, Ōta Kane) on 2 January 1903 in the village of Wajiro (now part of Higashi-ku, Fukuoka), on the southern island of Kyushu, the third daughter and seventh child of her parents, Kumayoshi and Kuma Ota.
-Kane and her family said she was actually born on 26 December 1902 and that her parents delayed the process of filing the report for a week because they were not sure if she would survive, as she was born prematurely.
+Tanaka was born as Kane Ota (太田 カ子, Ōta Kane) on 2 January 1903 in the village of Wajiro (now part of Higashi-ku, Fukuoka), on the southern island of Kyushu, the third daughter and seventh child of Kumayoshi and Kuma Ota.
+Kane and her family said she was actually born on 26 December 1902 and that her parents delayed the process of filing the report for a week because they were not sure if she would survive as she was born prematurely.

-Kane's early childhood was during the last years of the Meiji period, which ended when she was nine, in 1912.
+Kane's early childhood was during the last years of the Meiji period, which ended in 1912 when she was nine.
 Kane married her cousin Hideo Tanaka in 1922, with whom she had two sons and two daughters.
 The couple also adopted their niece, the second daughter of Hideo's sister.
 Kane's eldest daughter died shortly after birth and her second daughter died at the age of one in 1947, while her adoptive daughter died in 1945 at the age of 23 of an unspecified illness.
 The couple worked in a store selling shiruko and udon noodles.

-Kane's husband was later drafted into the military, in which he served from 1937 to 1939; one of her sons was captured towards the end of World War II, as a military POW, and was held captive in Siberia before being released and returning home in 1947.
+Kane's husband was later drafted into the military, where he served from 1937 to 1939; one of her sons was captured towards the end of World War II as a military POW and was held captive in Siberia before being released and returning home in 1947.
 After World War II, the couple continued working in the store, with Kane converting to Christianity under the ministry of pastors stationed by the United States military.
 Retiring from working at their store at 63, Kane traveled to the United States in the 1970s to visit her relatives in California and Colorado.
-Her husband died in 1993 at the age of 90, after 71 years of marriage.
+Her husband died in 1993 at the age of 90 after 71 years of marriage.

-Kane lived in a nursing home in Higashi-ku, Fukuoka, from September 2018, and was reportedly still in good health on her 118th birthday.
+Kane lived in a nursing home in Higashi-ku, Fukuoka from September 2018, and was reportedly still in good health on her 118th birthday.
 Tanaka was supposed to hold the Olympic torch at the 2020 Summer Olympics, but she withdrew from it due to concerns regarding an increase in COVID-19 cases in Japan.
 She occasionally played the board game Othello, and took short walks in the nursing home's hallways.
 Her hobbies included calligraphy and solving arithmetic problems.
 She had five grandchildren and eight great-grandchildren.
-Tanaka died in a hospital in Fukuoka, on 19 April 2022, nine days after being verified as the second-oldest person to have lived.
+Tanaka died in a hospital in Fukuoka on 19 April 2022, shortly after being verified as the second-oldest person to have lived.
 Her death was announced on 25 April 2022.
 No cause of death was given, but her grandson said she had been feeling ill since late 2021, according to the Japanese Health Ministry.